FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Education & Conferences

-Continual professional development is very important, and FlowForge will support you in any activities you wish to undertake.
-Speak to your manager if you have particular material you would like to study, or an event you would like to attend.
-FlowForge will help cover reasonable costs associated with the activity - such as travel and ticket fees.
+FlowForge recognizes the significance of continuous professional development, and we are committed to supporting you in your learning endeavors.
+If you have specific study materials you would like to explore or events you would like to attend, please discuss them with your manager.
+FlowForge will assist in covering reasonable expenses related to these activities, including travel and ticket fees.

 ### Software Licenses